-- 1. Publishing photos of students or samples of student work promotes an opportunity to share and learn with others.
+- Publishing photos of students or samples of student work promotes an opportunity to share and learn with others.
 It is acceptable to publish images of students and student learning products on school Web pages without information that would identify the student.
 Parents/guardians must provide written consent to publish their child's photo or school work on any school-related Web site before the item is published. - 2.
 All students and teachers must abide by the copyright laws of the United States. - 3.
 All student files, created and stored on the school district's network, are the property of the school district.
 As district property, all files and multimedia items are open to the review and evaluation of district officials.

+Permission

-Permission As a parent or legal guardian of the policy statement related to the posting of images of study I consent to the permission(s) I have initialed below: I grant permission for the publication of my stude would identify the student. nt's photo or work without information that I grant permission for my student to use online to ols provided by the teacher.
-I grant permission for my student to use a persona school. al email account for assignments while at Student Name (Print): Student Signature: Date: Parent (Guardian) Signature: Date:
+As a parent or legal guardian of \\\\\\, I have read and I understand the policy statement related to the posting of images of students and student work online.

+I consent to the permission(s) I have initialed below:

+I grant permission for the publication of my student's photo or work without information that would identify the student.

+\\\\\ I grant permission for my student to use online tools provided by the teacher.

+I grant permission for my student to use a personal email account for assignments while at school.

+Student Name (Print): \\\\\\

+Student Signature: Date:

+Parent (Guardian) Signature: \\\\\ Date: \\\\\